Chartered Managers add an average value of £391,000 to their organisations (CMI)

 Agile Development Manager and IT Security Coordinator, University Hospitals Plymouth NHS Trust

-This module introduces you to the learning environment and resources available in order to develop the core academic skills required to meet the demand of the programme of study.
-With the support of academic staff and learning technologist, it will help all apprentices (even those new to Higher Education) to identify areas of weakness in prior knowledge and experience, so we can design a personalised teaching and learning support to meet their needs.
-More importantly, it builds the foundation for the core modules to follow.
+This introductory module provides support for the apprentice to become a proficient Higher Education learner, enabling them to engage with the learning environment and resources available in order to develop the core academic skills required for study.
+Led by a specialist learning development tutor and learning technologists, it will help all apprentices (even those new to Higher Education and E-Learning) to identify areas for development and create a personalised teaching and learning plan to meet their needs.
+This builds the foundation for the core modules to follow.

 Professional Management Practice